 - A rare, male het version: Seth Cohen from The O.C. is the uke, his girlfriend Summer is the Seme.
 This quote even lampshades it:

 Summer: I wanna be on top this time.

 Seth: But you're always on top...

-This was actually parodied in Ultimate Alien episode "Duped", where Ben use his Echo Echo powers to duplicate himself in three in an attempt to be in three times at the same place so he can fight the Forever Knights with Kevin, assist to Julie's tennis match and watch the Sumo Slammer new movie.
-He ends up divided in three Ben with different personalities: one with a sweet, sensitive one, one with a bad boy attitude and one who is seemingly normal.
+- Parodied in Ben 10: Ultimate Alien episode "Duped", where Ben Tennyson use his Echo Echo powers to duplicate himself in three in an attempt to be in three places at the same time, so he can fight the Forever Knights with Kevin, attend Julie's tennis match and watch the new Sumo Slammers movie.
+He ends up divided into three Bens with different personalities: one who is sweet and sensitive, one with a bad boy attitude and one who is seemingly normal.
 The sensitive one ends up going with Kevin, and, while they are waiting for the knights to show up, start delivering a speech about how close they have become, in a typical yaoi way.
 Kevin is not amused at all:

 Kevin: BEN!
 You have always been kind of girly, but now, YOU'RE REALLY CREEPING ME OUT!